aviator/demo/README.md

 ### RVM

 The Ruby Version Manager is a great tool for easily managing multiple Ruby versions in your machine.
-Install it with:
+Install it with the following command:

     curl -L https://get.rvm.io | bash -s stable --ruby=1.9.3

+**Ubuntu users** If you are using Gnome-terminal, you may need to set a preference item in your terminal.
+Please visit [this RVM page](https://rvm.io/integration/gnome-terminal) for more info.

 For more information about RVM, please see https://rvm.io/